QKhanhGT6/PhishingURL_Classification/README.md

 ## Features
 1) Custom Logistic Regression Model
-    - Implemented without the use of libraries like scikit-learn for learning purposes.
+    - Implemented gradient descent without the use of libraries like scikit-learn for learning purposes.
     - Includes preprocessing using StandardScaler to normalize feature values.

 2) Interactive Web Interface